loco-rs/loco/docs-site/content/docs/the-app/middleware.md

 **`Layer`**

-The `S` of the `Layer` trait is the inner service.
-In this case, it is the `/auth/register` handler.
-The`layer`function is going to take the inner service and return a new service which wraps around the inner service.
+In the `Layer` trait, `S` represents the inner service, which in this case is the `/auth/register` handler.
+The `layer` function takes this inner service and returns a new service that wraps around it.

 **`Service`**